Ferryistaken/website/index.md

 # Current Work

 I'm currently doing **immuno transcriptomics** research at the Gibson lab.
-Mt work consists in developing **scRNA** and **scATAC** pipelines: from raw to quality-controlled, clustered data ready for downstream analysis.
+My work consists in developing **scRNA** and **scATAC** pipelines: from raw to quality-controlled, clustered data ready for downstream analysis.
 By applying a **computer science-centric** methodology to bioinformatics, I'm enhancing efficiency by **automating processes** that are traditionally hand-coded even in leading publications.

 <br>